-The Oklahoma! of your dreams is coming to Broadway!
+The Oklahoma! of your dreams is on Broadway!
 This production has SO.
 MUCH.
 BUZZ, first stunning audiences at Bard College in 2015 and then again at St. Ann’s Warehouse in Brooklyn this past Fall.
 People can’t stop talking about it…and for good reason.

 Not a single line or note has been changed, but it’s so reimagined that you kinda can’t even really call it a revival — it’s literally unrecognizable from any Oklahoma! you’ve ever seen.
 This slimmed-down and gritty recreation of the classic musical is directorial vision at its finest.
 Actors are in close proximity to the audience in this “environmental” production, directed by Daniel Fish, and a small 7-piece band with an indie/acoustic feel supports a cast of dreamboats.

 First of all, know that Broadway legend Mary Testa gives a genuis-level performance of Aunt Eller, anchoring the whole show in a way that has had Gay Twitter reeling for months now.
 Mary is reason alone to drop what you’re doing right now and try to get tickets to this production, but here’s a few more.